ls-lechonpaez/Radon-Analysis-Tools/README.md

-# Radon-Analysis-Tools
-Scripts and utilities for the measurement, processing, and comprehensive analysis of experimental data from radon gas concentration.

 ## Environmental Radon Gas ($Rn^{222}$) Measurement and Data Analysis

 This repository serves as a documentation and portfolio piece detailing the methodology and analysis techniques used during my research on environmental radon gas ($Rn^{222}$).